 GED In Nebraska

-In Nebraska, students looking to earn their GED diplomas can take the exam online or at an official Nebraska GED test center.
+Students looking to earn their Nebraska GED diplomas can take the exam online or at an official Nebraska GED test center.

 Nebraska is using the computer-based GED exam for high school equivalency testing.
 GED testing offers persons who never completed high school the opportunity to obtain an equivalent degree.